 Thad has taken enough statistics to know that the sampling distribution of sample proportions is normally distributed with a mean equal to the population proportion and a standard deviation that depends on the population proportion and the sample size.
 Because the distribution of sample proportions is normally distributed, he can look at the bottom line of a t-table and find out that only .05 of all samples will have a proportion more than 1.645 standard deviations above .30 if the null hypothesis is true.
-Thad decides that he is willing to take a 5 per cent chance that he will conclude that the campaign did not work when it actually did, and therefore decides that he will conclude that the sample comes from a population with a proportion that has heard of Pedal Pushers that is greater than .30 if the sample's proportion is more than 1.645 standard deviations above .30.
-After doing a little arithmetic (which you'll learn how to do later in the chapter), Thad finds that his decision rule is to decide that the campaign was effective if the sample has a proportion which has heard of Pedal Pushers that is greater than .375.
+Thad decides that he is willing to take a 5 per cent chance that he will conclude that the campaign did not work when it actually did.
+He therefore decides to conclude that the sample comes from a population with a proportion greater than .30 that has heard of Pedal Pushers, if the sample's proportion is more than 1.645 standard deviations above .30.
+After doing a little arithmetic (which you'll learn how to do later in the chapter), Thad finds that his decision rule is to decide that the campaign was effective if the sample has a proportion greater than .375 that has heard of Pedal Pushers.
 Otherwise the sample could too easily have come from a population with a proportion equal to or less than .30.

-alpha 0.1 0.05 0.03 0.01 df infinity 1.28 1.65 1.96 2.33
+Table 4.1 The Bottom Line of at-Table, Showing the NormalDistribution alpha .1 .05 .03 .01 df infinity 1.28 1.65 1.96 2.33